Kenya East Africa

 Accommodation: Kakamega Forest (en suite rooms) both nights.
 Meals: B, L, D.

 We will spend the next three days in the vast Masai Mara in search of local birds and mammals.
-Described by many as the top reserve in Kenya, this area haslots to offer, from the Big Five, herds of grazing mammals, to the amazing birdlife.
+Described by many as the top reserve in Kenya, this area has lots to offer, from the Big Five, herds of grazing mammals, to the amazing birdlife.
 Mammals here include Common Hippopotamus, Common Warthog, Lion, Cheetah, Leopard, Spotted Hyena, Topi, Grant’s Gazelle, Bushbuck, Bohor Reedbuck, Silver-backed Jackal, Common Eland, Common Zebra, African Buffalo and Thompson’s Gazelle.
 The magical Annual Wildebeest Migration is also a spectacle that has made the area very famous.
-Birding will likely be busy with several transects across this vast savannah.
-We shall spend time in the reserve trying the different habitats.
-Each area will provide a different habitat and we shall be seeking different species on each section of the reserve.
-Likely species include Southern Ground-Hornbill, Rufous-bellied Heron, Pennant-winged Nightjar, Square-tailed Nightjar, Dusky Nightjar, Schalow’s Turaco, Grey-crested Helmetshrike, Red-necked Spurfowl, Red-winged Francolin, Bare-faced Go-away-bird, Rufous-chested Swallow, Lappet-faced Vulture, Short-toed Snake-Eagle, White-headed Vulture, Ruppell’s Vulture, Secretarybird, Grey Kestrel, Temminck’s Courser, Rosy-breasted Longclaw, Green-capped Eremomela, Black Coucal, African Quailfinch, Kori Bustard, Bush Pipit, White-tailed Lark, Flappet Lark, Singing Bush Lark, Athi Short-toed Lark, Rufous-tailed Weaver, Grey-capped Social Weaver, Karamoja Apalis, Black-backed Cisticola, Long-tailed Cisticola, Pale Wren-Warbler, Usambiro Barbet, Familiar Chat, Sooty Chat, Wattled Plover, Woolly-necked Stork, Saddle-billed Stork and Magpie Shrike.
+We shall also spend time in the reserve exploring the different habitats.
+Likely species include Southern Ground-Hornbill, Rufous-bellied Heron, Dusky Nightjar, Schalow’s Turaco, Grey-crested Helmet-shrike, Red-necked Spurfowl, Red-winged Francolin, Bare-faced Go-away-bird, Rufous-chested Swallow, Lappet-faced Vulture, White-headed Vulture, Ruppell’s Vulture, Secretarybird, Grey Kestrel, Temminck’s Courser, Rosy-breasted Longclaw, Green-capped Eremomela, Black Coucal, African Quailfinch, Kori Bustard, Melodious Lark, Flappet Lark, Athi Short-toed Lark, Rufous-tailed Weaver, Grey-capped Social Weaver, Black-backed Cisticola, Long-tailed Cisticola, Pale Wren-Warbler, Usambiro Barbet, Familiar Chat, Sooty Chat, African Wattled Plover, Woolly-necked Stork, Saddle-billed Stork and Magpie Shrike.

-Accommodation: Lodge in Masai Mara National Reserve (en suite rooms) both nights.
-Meals: B, L, D.
+Accommodation: Lodge in Masai Mara National Reserve (en suite rooms) for 3 nights.
+Meals: B, L, D each day.

-Day 14.
-Return to Nairobi.
-Today we will return to Nairobi, birding en route.
-We may stop at a roadside swamp near Nairobi for more waterfowl before arriving in Nairobi late in the afternoon.
+Today we will return to Nairobi, birding en route after spending more time as required in Masai Mara.
 Airport transfers are available for those flying out this evening and we can also arrange additional accommodation in Nairobi for those departing tomorrow (not included in tour price).

 Accommodation: none.
 Meals: B, L.